milaurila/contig-overlap-graphs/doc/notebook.md

 been done.

 - [ ] Proof of correctness.
-- [x] Summing the number of vertices with each degree, for each degree, yields the number of vertices (|_V_|).
+- [x] Summing the number of vertices with each degreee, yields the number of vertices (|_V_|).
-- [x] Summing the number of components with each size, for each size, yields the number of components.
+- [x] Summing the number of components with each size, yields the number of components.
 - [x] Summing the product of each size and the number of components with that size, yields the number of vertices.

 ### 2021-06-05